Show All Answers

 If your exemption does not appear on the tax bill, contact the Assessor's Office, (631) 957-3014, to inquire as to the specific reason why it does not appear.

 The tax exemption applies to the increase in value due to the improvements.
 The first year the exemption is applied, there will be a zero increase on the first $80,000 of increase in value.
 Thereafter, the tax on the improvement increases each year by 12.5%; with the full tax on the improvement phased in over an 8 year period.
-The Capital Improvement Exemption Application is available online or can be obtained from the Assessor's Office from January 2nd to March 1st.
-Any questions, please call the Assessor's Office at (631) 957-3014.
+The Capital Improvement Exemption Application is available online or can be obtained from the Assessor’s Office.
+Any questions, please call the Assessor’s Office at (631) 957-3014.

-Beginning in 2011, any resident owner and/or spouse of an owner residing in the premises earning more than $500,000 in adjusted grow income (AGI) will no longer be eligible for the Basic Star exemption.
+Beginning in 2011, any resident owner and/or spouse of an owner residing in the premises earning more than $250,000 in adjusted gross income (AGI) will no longer be eligible for the Basic Star exemption.
 Income eligibility will be automatically verified each year by the NYS Department of Taxation and Finance (DTF) through income tax returns on file.

 If, for any reason, NYS DTF is unable to determine income eligibility, the applicant will be notified by the Department of Assessment and will be required to prove eligibility.